RoboticAgents/project2-bebop/README.md

 ## Project Walkthrough

-During the lab session on Thursday, October 6th, each team will participate in the project walk-through process.
+In middle of the project timeline, each team will participate in the project walk-through process.
 Project walkthrough is an informal process where the instructor facilitates the process of reviewing the progress of the project and the written code.
 The purpose of this walkthrough is to motivate continuous progression on the project, identification of any conceptual issues, and detection of any technical errors.
 When the walkthrough is finished, the authors of the project are responsible for taking the necessary actions to correct the identified issues, if there are any.

 By this project walkthrough, each team should have identified the navigation task they want their robot to complete, and have written and tested some code to accomplish this task.
 During the walkthrough, the team members will collaboratively lead the walkthrough process, which should last 5-10 minutes for each team.
 Each team should: